pen-lang/pen/doc/src/references/language/syntax.md

 # Syntax

-This page describes the syntactical components of the language.
+This page describes syntactical components of the language.
 You can compose programs building up those constructs.
 See also [Types](types.md) about syntax for specific data types.

 ## Module